Top 10 things to do in South Iceland

 2. The Fjaðrárgljúfur Canyon

-When the light hits the Fjaðrárgljúfur Canyon just right, it lights up the verdant cliffs, deep valleys and serpentine river Fjaðrá like a scene out of Middle Earth.
+Carved from the constant flow of the Fjaðrá River through the thick rock of the Icelandic mountain, hiking Fjaðrárgljúfur Canyon has "must-do" written all over it.
+When the light hits the Fjaðrárgljúfur Canyon just right, it illuminates the verdant cliffs, deep valleys and serpentine river Fjaðrá like a scene out of Middle Earth.
 Hikers can make their way down to the river – though be prepared for a little wading at times – or trek the walking path up on the canyon’s edge to soak up the panoramic (and very ‘Instagrammable’) views that spread out before them.

 3. Dverghamrar - the Dwarf rocks

 This peculiar yet beautiful rock formation lends itself well to Icelandic folklore, littered with tales of trolls, giants, elves and dwarfs.
 The stories say these immense, hexagonal basalt columns were built by dwarves to use as their homes.
-However, geologists offer a different explanation, suggesting the famous cliffs were moulded at the end of the Ice Age through the cooling of lava, motion of the tides and the build-up of contraction forces.
+However, geologists offer a different explanation, suggesting the famous cliffs were moulded at the end of the Ice Age through the cooling of lava, the motion of the tides and the build-up of contraction forces.
+If understanding the culture of Iceland is one of the things you want to do here, then heading to Dverghamrar is an absolute must.

 4. The village of Kirkjubæjarklaustur

-This village may just win the prize for having the most tongue-twisting name of any in Iceland.
-While small in stature with only 150 inhabitants, Kirkjubæjarklaustur has become a popular destination for visitors due to its position as a major crossroads to several dramatic locations.
-Discover the charming double waterfall, Systrafoss, before dropping by Systravatn lake – once a bathing place for nuns.
+This village may just win the prize for having the most tongue-twisting name of any in Iceland and is a must-do while exploring the South.
+While small in stature, with only 150 inhabitants, Kirkjubæjarklaustur has become a popular destination for visitors due to its position as a major crossroads to several dramatic locations.
+Discover the charming double waterfall, Systrafoss, before dropping by Systravatn lLake – once a bathing place for nuns.
 Next, find a local to tell you the macabre backstory linked to Systrastapi or ‘Sister’s Rock’ and visit Kirkjugólf, a curious field of basalt rock and moss.

-A wilderness to some and an oasis to others, the beautiful Skaftafell is an area of Vatnajökull National Park that offers epic landscapes, favourable weather conditions and a range of hiking trails to keep even the most dedicated of outdoors enthusiasts happy.
+A wilderness to some and an oasis to others, the beautiful Skaftafell is an area of Vatnajökull National Park that offers epic landscapes, favourable weather conditions and a range of hiking trails to keep even the most dedicated of outdoor enthusiasts happy.
 Short trails lead visitors on an easy journey to the Black Waterfall, Svartifoss, and Iceland’s most famous glacier, Skaftafellsjökull.
 However, those who wish to truly test themselves should set their sights on scaling the peaks of the Kristínartindar mountain range – snow-capped Hvannadalshnjúkur is the highest in Iceland.
+Fosshotel Núpar is conveniently located near South Iceland attractions such as Skaftafell National Park, Fjaðrárgljúfur, and the Lakagígar craters, to name a few.

 6. Svartifoss – the Black Waterfall

-The glorious Svartifoss waterfall cascades down 12 metres of unique black basalt cliffs and has the reputation of being the crowning glory of Skaftafell.
+Waterfalls always make the list of things to do in Iceland, and Svartifoss is no exception.
+The glorious Svartifoss waterfall cascades down 12 meters of unique black basalt cliffs and has the reputation of being the crowning glory of Skaftafell.
 While it may not have the power of some of Iceland’s biggest waterfalls, there is a romantic quality to this picturesque scene.
 Hike the gentle 90-minute trail to the top for the very best views of the falls and fill your lungs with the crisp, clean air.

 7. Hiking the Svínafellsjökull Glacier